Battle of Wilton (New York)

-The Battle of Wilton was a battle fought in 1693 in Wilton, New York between Colonial Militia and allied Native forces on one hand and French forces and their Native allies as part of King William's War.
+The Battle of Wilton was fought in 1693 in Wilton, New York between Colonial Militia and allied Native forces on one hand and French forces and their Native allies as part of King William's War.

 Background

 The Battle of Wilton was part of a back-and-forth struggle between the English and French for control of the fur trade in the Province of New York.

 In 1687 the Marquis de Denonville, the Governor of New France attacked Seneca in Western New York and burned their towns of Ganondagan and Totiakton.